cesarsotovalero/cesarsotovalero.github.io/_posts/2026/2026-02-01-sdd-and-the-future-of-software-development.md

 Not because they cannot write specs.
 Because they cannot keep them alive.

-## Level 3: Spec-as-Source (spec as the codebase)
+## Level 3: Spec-as-Source

 You edit the spec, and tooling regenerates the implementation.
 This is the low-code dream.
 Some newer tools and platforms point in this direction by making the spec the center of gravity.[^8]

-### My take (warning label)

-Level 3 is dangerous right now for complex systems.
+> ⚠️ My take: Level 3 is dangerous right now for complex systems.
 When the spec becomes the source of truth, the spec becomes the codebase.
-Meaning if you cannot express intent precisely (and natural language is notoriously ambiguous), you are moving bugs upstream and making them look like prose.
+> Meaning if you cannot express intent precisely (and natural language is notoriously ambiguous), you are moving bugs upstream and making them look like prose.
 At that point, you reinvented a programming language.
 But fuzzier.
 And some of the loudest skepticism you’ll hear about SDD is basically this argument, stated more rudely.[^12]

-# The Reality Check
+# Reality Check

 ## 🟢 Green light